TAMPA, Fla. (WFLA) – Love is in the air… and pretty soon, it’s going to be all over your car, too.

 Lovebugs are actually a species of the “march” fly.
 They come around twice a year, first between April and May and then again in August and September.

 The insects are attracted to decomposing plants and the odor of exhaust fumes.
-These bugs love heat, so highways are the place to be.
+These bugs love heat, so you’ll definitely find them along highways.

-While the critters don’t bite or harm humans, 8 is On Your Side with some helpful tips to keep the bug guts from ruining your vehicle’s paint, as well as your home.
+While the critters don’t bite or harm humans, WFLA.com has some helpful tips to keep the bug guts from ruining your vehicle’s paint, as well as your home.

 Keep your lawn mowed – The Almanac says bug larvae grows in thatch.
 Mowing your lawn will reduce the breeding ground for these bugs.

-Keep your car clean – According to The Almanac, lathering baby oil or cooking spray could be helpful, but you must make sure your car’s paint is resistant to such materials.
+Keep your car clean – Lathering baby oil or cooking spray could be helpful, but you must make sure your car’s paint is resistant to such materials.
 Cars should be washed frequently throughout the season.
+It’s recommended to wax your car right before the season begins.

 Lovebug Spray – The Farmer’s Almanac outlined a spray recipe for keeping the lovebugs at bay.
-It says to combined one cup water, three tablespoons citrus dish soap and three tablespoons mouthwash in a spray bottle.
+It says to combined one cup of water, three tablespoons of citrus dish soap and three tablespoons of mouthwash in a spray bottle.
 Spray on plants and walls where the bugs are.

 Wiper fluid formulated for lovebug problems is also recommended – as it doesn’t allow the insects to stick to a car’s windshield.